Skip to content

 • A chartered accountant cannot audit the accounts of someone to whom he owes more than Rs.10,000.

-• A statutory auditor will be considered professional misconduct if he or she accepts the appointment of a Public Sector Undertaking/Government Company/Listed Company and other Public Company with a turnover of Rs 50 crores or more in a year and accepts any other work, assignment, or service in relation to the same.
+• Statutory auditor will be considered professional misconduct if he or she accepts the appointment of a Public Sector Undertaking/Government Company/Listed Company and other Public Company with a turnover of Rs 50 crores or more in a year and accepts any other work, assignment, or service in relation to the same.

 Undertaking/company on a compensation that exceeds the amount charged for carrying out the same undertaking/statutory company’s audit